happyren/happyren.github.io/_posts/2018-07-31-substitution-cipher.md

 1. A set of monoalphabetic ciphers.
 2. A key to determine which cipher to be used.

-One of the most simple and well known example would be *Vigenere Cipher*:
+One of the most simple and well known example would be -Vigenere Cipher-:

 P contains n letters, K contains m letters